Noah2271/cmpm-121-d3-nbilledo/src/PLAN.md

 ## D3.c Steps

 - [x] With the current system implemented, it doesn't seemm like the software is forgetting the state of the map cels when off screen...
 Likely do to the mapping system used for tokens implemented in context objects.
+- [ ] Possibly change the radius box, instead using the 'allowed' value of each box denoting whether or not the box has a certain effect which indicates it's in range of the player.
+- [ ] Maybe look into a more efficient way to spawn tiles or add a cooldown to how fast the player can MANUALLY move across the screen via arrow controls.
+Too much movement loads tiles way too fast.
+A possible solution can also be loading in tiles after a set amount of time after manual movement stops.
+- [ ] Change the player indicator to something more interesting.

 ## D4.d Gameplay across real-world space and time